 Though not required by state law, general liability insurance protects against extremely common misfortunes for certain industries.
 Let’s say one of your customers or vendors sustains an injury on your property or from your products or services.
 General liability insurance, which costs about $400-$600 per year, would help cover the costs of the lawsuit filed against your company.
 For this reason, industries with particularly high risks of injury, like construction or landscaping, basically cannot exist without general liability insurance.

-Or, say another company sued your business on the grounds that one of your advertisements looks too similar to theirs.
+Or, say another company sued your business because one of your advertisements looks too similar to theirs.
 General liability insurance would help cover the legal costs of settling the claim.

 Owners of these businesses can deduct up to 20% of their income before determining their individual tax rate.
 And as a new business owner, you can deduct up to $5,000 in startup costs from your first year in business.
-The vagueness of this policy allows businesses to apply it to all sorts of expenses.
+The vagueness of this policy allows companies to apply it to all sorts of expenses.
 You can even categorize the money you spend researching different industries as “startup costs.”
-Plenty of new entrepreneurs have likely categorized the cost of a recent vacation as “industry research” in order to deduct the flight and hotel from their tax bill.
+Plenty of new entrepreneurs have likely classified the cost of a recent vacation as “industry research” to deduct the flight and hotel from their tax bill.

 What are the Best Free Tools for Startups?